What is Service-Led Growth?

 Like product-led growth, service-led growth relies heavily on data to generate insights and on subscriptions to build a long tail of revenues and to ensure an ongoing relationship.

-Conventional software companies under competitive pressure to move away from licence’s and in premise software (to move into the cloud and to offer subscriptions) can reposition their legacy software into the service-led growth model and increase revenue and profits.
+Conventional software companies, under competitive pressure to move away from license and on-premises software (to move into the cloud and to offer subscriptions), can reposition their legacy software into the service-led growth model and increase revenue and profits.

 Product-led growth companies whose products have reached a level of maturity where their customers need a more comprehensive set of services that cannot be delivered through software and data alone.